These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 According to the statement, the patient was quarantined in the city of Cecchignola, on the outskirts of Rome, after being repatriated from Wuhan last week.

-Japan has confirmed one death from the coronavirus — a woman in her 80s in Kanagawa prefecture.
+Japan has confirmed one death from the coronavirus not linked to the ship — a woman in her 80s in Kanagawa prefecture.

 Macao (at least 10 cases)